Seek emergency care if you experience:

 To reduce your risk of developing blood clots, try these tips:

 - Move.
-After you've had surgery or been on bed rest, the sooner you move, the better.
+After you've had surgery or been on bed rest, the sooner you get up and move around, the better.

 - Change your lifestyle.
 Lose weight, lower high blood pressure, stop smoking and exercise regularly.